tbradbury/learning-site/md-posts/kubernetes-local.md

 `kubectl delete -f ./local.yaml`
 `kubectl delete -f ./api.yaml`

-To get into container  you can do the following:
+To get into the container you can do the following:

 `kubectl get pods`